Filtering

 { "search": "quarterly review" }Name filter

-Section titled “Name filter”String filter applied to the thogit’s name:
+Section titled “Name filter”Text filter applied to the thogit’s name:

-Section titled “Description filter”String filter applied to the thogit’s description:
+Section titled “Description filter”Text filter applied to the thogit’s description:

 Section titled “Tag presence”Check whether a thogit has a specific tag applied.
 Accepts tag name or tag ID: